-- The ADA Coordinator or designee will promptly conduct an investigation of the complaint.
-Interested parties will be provided an opportunity to submit information relevant to a complaint.
+- The DPHHS Civil Rights/EEO Specialist, or designee, will conduct an investigation of the complaint.
+This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.

-The ADA Coordinator, or a designee, will respond in writing to the person filing the complaint no later than 20 calendar days after the completion of the investigation.
+- The DPHHS Civil Rights/EEO Specialist, or designee, will issue a written decision to the person filing the complaint after the completion of the investigation.

-Nothing in this complaint resolution procedure will be construed as preventing an individual from pursuing other remedies including filing a formal complaint with the Montana Human Rights Commission, any federal agency the individual believes is appropriate, or with the U.S. Department of Justice.
-The time limit for filing a formal complaint is 180 days after the alleged incident.
-This procedure also does not preclude the individual's right to file a lawsuit in federal district court.
+Nothing in this complaint procedure shall be construed to prevent an individual from pursuing other remedies including filing a formal complaint with other state or federal agencies.
+This procedure also does not preclude the individual from filing a lawsuit in federal or district court.

-A grievant alleging discrimination is not obligated to utilize or exhaust an administrative grievance process in order to exercise their right to file a complaint with the following:
+A complainant alleging discrimination is not obligated to utilize or exhaust an administrative complaint process in order to exercise the right to file a complaint with the following:

-U.S. Department of Public Health & Human Services
+Department of Public Health and Human Services (DPHHS)

 This policy will be followed unless it conflicts with negotiated labor contracts, which will take precedence to the applicable extent.